-Students and employees of AMU can participate in the free bike-sharing project organised by Prague municipality.
+Students and employees of the Academy of Performing Arts in Prague (AMU) can participate in the free bike-sharing project organised by Prague municipality.
 Short rides between AMU buildings thus can be free of charge.
 At the same time, AMU continuously motivates students and staff to choose a more sustainable mode of commuting.

-- RIAM encourages the employees to cycle to work thanks to a scheme allowing them to purchase, via their employer, a bicycle and approved safety equipment.
-This purchase operates as a tax incentive scheme and is not liable to tax, PRSI or USC, which can give a saving of up to 51% on the purchase of a new bike. - Openyoureyes project (OYE) (also connecting to artistic projects): The collaborative project Open Your Eyes And Tell Me What You See has been inspired by the 17 UN Sustainable Development Goals and responded to the global challenges they recognise.
-Inspired Students form the Royal Irish Academy of Music (RIAM), Guildhall School of Music & Drama, Conservatoire de Paris (CNSMDP) and the University Mozarteum Salzburg artistically dealt with the climate crises and consequently implemented green touring for their performances from Dublin London Paris Salzburg:
+Royal Irish Academy of Music encourages the employees to cycle to work thanks to a scheme allowing them to purchase, via their employer, a bicycle and approved safety equipment.
+This purchase operates as a tax incentive scheme and is not liable to tax, PRSI or USC, which can give a saving of up to 51% on the purchase of a new bike.